BlueBrain/connectome-tools/doc/source/tools.rst

 override_mtype
 ~~~~~~~~~~~~~~

-Set parameters for a subset of *to* mtypes.
+Overrides parameters for specific efferent mtypes.
+This strategy is to be used last.

 Parameters:

 **mtype_pattern**
-    Substring to look for in mtype.
+    Pattern, or list of patterns, used to match the mtype.

 **bouton_reduction_factor**
     ``bouton_reduction_factor`` value to use.